 The typical Victorian school was a brick building with tall, airy rooms and big windows.
 Many were in the Gothic style and their pointed windows still make their mark in city backstreets and more prominent sites.
 Cites such as Birmingham still have many of these structures – the Ikon Gallery is a converted school and the School of Art (photograph above) is a graceful brick Gothic landmark.
 Educational buildings could take other forms, as a number of libraries in Italianate style, like the one at Lichfield, testify.

 It’s easy, in this wave upon wave of landmark buildings, to overlook the fact that Victorian builders spent much of their time building houses, especially small houses for working people, rows and rows of them, in towns and villages everywhere.
 Amongst the thousands of unremarkable but solid survivors, still providing their owners with a roof over their heads, a few stand out.
 Victorian small houses, especially estate cottages (as at Lamport, photograph above), can sometimes be as polychromatically decorative as the biggest church or showiest factory.
 They can also stand for an entire social philosophy, like the chartist bungalows that still stand to remind us of the ideals of their builders, who campaigned for electoral reform and set up communities where people could have a house and a plot of land to cultivate.
-The middle classes needed housing too, in increasing numbers zs the population rose, and grand terraces in big cities often rose through several storeys and had marks of status such as classical porches.
+The middle classes needed housing too, in increasing numbers as the population rose, and many of their villas survive in places such as St Leonard's, where white stucco-covered walls and iron-canopied balconies hark back a few decades to the Regency style.
+Grand terraces in big cities often rose through several storeys and had marks of status such as classical porches.
 From the most exalted church or town hall to the most modest chartist bungalow, Victorian buildings often stand for such moral ideals, and are no less admirable or interesting for that.